Frazzini Emiliano Frazzini Lucrezia Carlini Benilda Frazzini DiVecchia Site Home

 When my dad's family was in Pueblo, Co, they had a small market, I think.
 And also made Olive oil, as they did back in Lucca Sicula, Italy.
 I've seen pictures of the olive press.
 But I think that it was all kind of a front for their bootlegging business.

 There's so much to tell, and some of my details are sketchy.
 I'm not sure if they are the same Carlino's you're related to or not.
-The fact that your relatives also came from Lucca Sicula, and also there's the Colorado (trinidad) connection, makes me think that maybe they are related.
+The fact that your relatives also came from Lucca Sicula, and also there's the Colorado (Trinidad) connection, makes me think that maybe they are related.
 But I've never heard anything about the "Carlini" name being used.
 Also, one last tidbit.
 Pietro Carlino (dad's dad) didn't come through Ellis Island, he came through Lousianna.

 Well, it's all very interesting anyway!
 I may pass on your website to my cousin who has done more geneology searches on the family.
 Maybe she'll know more.